 Overall, demand will increase and inflation is likely to continue.

 Making moves now to make your home feel better and protect your house against the rising cost of energy is still a good idea.

-You could get home energy upgrades at no upfront cost—plus eligible rebates applied—with Sealed
+Get home energy upgrades at no upfront cost—plus eligible rebates—with Sealed

 Energy rebates, tax credits, financial incentives, oh my!
 It’s a lot of info to digest and untangle.